Habeeb142/VLearn/README.md

 ##  Translation Tab
 This tab reseives a source language from the user which can either be Yoruba or English for now, then transalte it to the desired target the user desires.

+##  Image Identifier Tab
+This tab reseives an image captured by d App, transform it and send to the AI for detection..Response is vocally returned or written to the user.